aurora/asciidia/README.md

 ### Parameters

     -t  Optional type: "tree" or "diagram".
 Default is: "diagram".

     -r  Optional flag to output the imagemagick draw commands instead of creating a bitmap.

+    -c  Optional cell size.
+It defines the widht/height of each cell / character on the canvas in pixel.
+Notation is ...x... (width x height) or ... (width x width).
+Defaults to: "10x15".

+    -s  Optional scaling parameter is only used, if '-r' is not specified.
+Notation is ...x...
+        (width x height).
+Either of width or height may be omited.
+In this case the image will be scaled to width or height by keeping aspect ratio.

+        Sometimes the final bitmap will look better, if a larger cell size is specified and the bitmap is scaled down using this parameter.

     -i  Required input filename.
 If "-" is specified, input is read from STDIN.
 If a directory is specified, the directory will be drawn as tree-diagram instead.

     -o  Required output filename.
 If "-" is specified, output is written to STDOUT.

 Requirements